 We’ve given you the tools and taught you the tricks of the trade.
 If you don’t have time or don’t trust yourself to manage and maintain your GMB listing over a longer period of time, turn to the experts at One Thing Marketing.

 We’re pretty good at what we do.
 See for yourself by viewing our most recent success stories.
-If we’ve already got you convinced, be sure to contact us to set up your free, one hour strategy session with our team, where you can talk about all things Google My Business and customize your own Local SEO strategy.
+If we’ve already got you convinced, be sure to contact us to set up your free, 30 minutes strategy session with our team, where you can talk about all things Google My Business and customize your own Local SEO strategy.

 We can’t wait to hear from you, but in the meantime, happy optimizing!